hilaryzen/MKS22X-MarioKart/README.md

 6/4

-Kayla: fixed faulty leaderboard - fixed out of memory error did shapes - racecar, kart, car
+Kayla: I fixed the faulty leaderboard (I kept on getting an out of memory error) and added another transition screen before the leaderboard.
+I also finished the shapes.
+Players can now choose between a racecar, kart, and car.

 Hilary: I created a path that the computer would follow, instead of picking random directions.
 Using the original image, I found the direction of the kart and where it would turn.